cotes2020/jekyll-theme-chirpy/_posts/2023-02-06-PowerShell-based-web-server.md

 RelationLink      : {}
 ```

 From the client perspective, when the web server is listening for a Context request.
 A web request can be performed with Invoke-WebRequest or just opening a web browsers to [http://127.0.0.1:8080/test/](http://127.0.0.1:8080/test/){:target="_blank"}.
-The web server will recieve the request and process it.
+The web server will receive the request and process it.
 The response in this case is a GUID string.
 The RawContent shows the header and  of the response.
 The content shows the data as an array of bytes.
 To convert the bytes to a string, [System.Text.Encoding][encoding]{:target="_blank"} is used resulting in a GUID.

 ```powershell
 [System.Text.Encoding]::ASCII.GetString($web.Content)